We do not currently have a consumer medicine information (CMI) leaflet for this brand of medicine.

-This page about Rectinol Ointment automatically lists related information collected from other pages of our website.
+This page about Epaq Inhaler automatically lists related information collected from other pages of our website.

-The list below includes links to conditions that Rectinol Ointment might be used to treat.
+The list below includes links to conditions that Epaq Inhaler might be used to treat.

 Consumers: If you have any questions about medicines, you can speak to one of our pharmacists at NPS Medicines Line by calling 1300 633 424.
 You can ring Monday to Friday, 9 am to 5 pm, Australian Eastern Standard Time (excluding NSW public holidays).
 For non-medicine products, further information may also be available from the manufacturer.

-Information on medicines available in Australia containing cinchocaine hydrochloride - zinc oxide, including our latest evidence-based information and resources for health professionals and consumers.
+Information on medicines available in Australia containing salbutamol (inhaled bronchodilator medicines), including our latest evidence-based information and resources for health professionals and consumers.
+Salbutamol (inhaled bronchodilator medicines) is also known as albuterol (bronchospasm relaxants).
 The active ingredient is the chemical in a medicine that makes it work.
 Medicines that contain the same active ingredient can be available under more than one brand name.
 Brands include both active ingredients and inactive ingredients.
-You'll find information about brands of medicines that contain cinchocaine hydrochloride - zinc oxide below, including their consumer medicine information (CMI) leaflets.
+You'll find information about brands of medicines that contain salbutamol (inhaled bronchodilator medicines) below, including their consumer medicine information (CMI) leaflets.